Eemsdelta Campus

 The campus as an educational landscape

 The layout of the school campus was inspired by the historical “wierden”, artificial dwelling mounds found in the rural landscape of Groningen.
 The Eemsdelta college uses the radial set-up of wierde-villages, where each school gets its own “house” with its own internal organization, identity, and appearance.
 In addition to the three secondary schools, the campus also houses many different sports and cultural facilities for the region, which are organized in such a way that both the schools and other users can use them independently.
 The buildings are situated around a central heart, which functions as a hub, main entrance, and area for shared activities.
-The surrounding landscape flows in between the buildings, and turns the Eemsdelta college into a transparent and inviting complex.
+The surrounding landscape seamlessly connects the buildings, creating a transparent and inviting complex.

 Central Heart

-The enclosed patio is designed as a meeting place for students, in which the tree of knowledge stands amongst the grass on an elevated island, as the heart of the campus.
-Planters with flowers were designed in an integral manner, to highlight the relationship between indoors and outdoors.
+The enclosed patio is designed as a meeting place for students, with the tree of knowledge standing amidst the grass on an elevated island, as the heart of the campus.
+Planters with flowers were designed integrally to highlight the relationship between indoors and outdoors.
 Yellow flagstones enhance the garden experience and match the yellow tiles in the center.
-The outdoor podium, where students can celebrate the year come to an end, is designed as a single element together with the staircase that leads to the roof.
-The roof features various objects that are placed in such a way as to create a quiet garden, which can also be used as a study area.
-Its seating is inspired by the different types of social interaction amongst students; quiet seclusion, conversing together, or relaxing as a group.
+The outdoor podium, where students can celebrate the end of the year, is designed as a single element along with the staircase that leads to the roof.
+The roof features various objects placed in such a way as to create a quiet garden, which can also be used as a study area.
+Its seating is inspired by the different types of social interaction among students: quiet seclusion, conversing together, or relaxing as a group.

 Educational Landscape

 The surrounding landscape is organized into different landscape-themed rooms.
-The rooms connect the various study areas through their thematic designs, such as a garden nursery, workshop, sports beach, and a small science forest (tiny forest) along the ecological pond.
+These rooms connect the various study areas through their thematic designs, such as a garden nursery, workshop, sports beach, and a small science forest (Tiny Forest) along the ecological pond.

-The rooms stimulate active use, but also give space for tranquility, relaxation, and contemplation.
-Sculptural objects are placed within the rooms, which encourage specific use: a greenhouse in the nursery, a toolshed on the square, an observatory in the biology garden, a boulder wall and multi-court along the beach.
+The rooms stimulate active use while also providing space for tranquility, relaxation, and contemplation.
+Sculptural objects are placed within the rooms to encourage specific use: a greenhouse in the nursery, a toolshed on the square, an observatory in the biology garden, and a boulder wall and multi-court along the beach.
 These objects are all connected to specific courses or studies.

 Garden Nursery

-On the northern side of the school complex is the nursery with an outdoor terrace, whose striking greenhouse with instruction room is centrally located within the garden.
-The nursery is enclosed by a hedge: with its different types of trees and plants, it can be used for maintenance and pruning classes.
-Its seedbeds are placed in a grid-like structure, and fresh vegetables are grown and harvested to be used by the on-site restaurant.
-In the flower and herb garden pupils learn how to accurately identify plant species.
+On the northern side of the school complex is the nursery with an outdoor terrace, with its striking greenhouse and instruction room centrally located within the garden.
+The nursery is enclosed by a hedge, and with its different types of trees and plants, it can be used for maintenance and pruning classes.
+Its seedbeds are placed in a grid-like structure, and fresh vegetables are grown and harvested for use by the on-site restaurant.
+In the flower and herb garden, pupils learn how to accurately identify plant species.

 Sports Area

-The southern side of the campus is the most active, open space, which connects to the Damsterdiep, a canal between the cities of Groningen and Delfzijl.
+The southern side of the campus is the most active open space, which connects to the Damsterdiep, a canal between the cities of Groningen and Delfzijl.
 Different types of sports facilities and meeting places are situated around a central pond, such as a multi-court, panna cage, and a beach with volleyball courts.
-The starting point of the “Daily Mile”, a 1.6km long running track, sits along the grandstand on the southside of the Sports building.
+The starting point of the “Daily Mile,” a 1.6 km long running track, is located along the grandstand on the south side of the sports building.

 The Workshop Square